 "The alcoholic is like a tornado roaring his way through the lives of others.
 Hearts are broken.
 Sweet relationships are dead.
 Affections have been uprooted.
 Selfish and inconsiderate habits have kept the home in turmoil.
 We feel a man is unthinking when he says that sobriety is enough.
 He is like the farmer who came up out of his cyclone cellar to find his home ruined.
 To his wife, he remarked, "Don't see anything the matter here, Ma.
 Ain't it grand the wind stopped blowin'?" --Alcoholics Anonymous, page 82

-The goal of this website is to offer help to those who have a desire to recover from any and all addictive agents and activities that are detrimental to personal (emotional and spiritual) growth; in addition to encouraging those who have successfully recovered, to continue to enlarge their spiritual life and genuinely strive for spiritual perfection.
+The goal of Focused and Free Recovery is to offer help to those who have a desire to recover from any and all addictive agents and activities that are detrimental to personal (emotional and spiritual) growth; in addition to encouraging those who have successfully recovered, to continue to enlarge their spiritual life and genuinely strive for spiritual perfection.
 [See Philippians 1:6; 3:12]

 "As iron sharpens iron, so one man sharpens another."
 Proverbs 27:17